 E55: Vitamin D Deficiency (HCC) / Multi-Condition Coding Appendices (G47 115.9)

-Vitamin D deficiency should not be diagnosed based on a single diagnosis.
+Vitamin D deficiency should not be diagnosed based on a single test.
 It is often related to conditions such as osteoporosis [ICD-10 M81.0], hypocalcemia (E83.51), and malnutrition (E46).
 When diagnosed and reported, these concurrent conditions support the accurate depiction of a patient's overall medical status.

 Cross-coding of the data is essential if links between metabolic diseases and musculoskeletal conditions are to be established: CSM 2025.
 By connecting those diagnoses properly, coders can defend medical necessity, meet payer documentation needs, and support the provider in getting paid.